Alan-Costa/Alan-Costa/README.md

 ### Hi I'm Alan Costa👋

-- ⚙ I’m currently learning Java, SpringBoot, Angular and React
+- ⚙ I’m currently working and learning: Java, SpringBoot, Angular and React
 - 💬 Ask me about web development and sports health care (Yes, you can ask)
 - ⚡ What amuses me: family, music, travel, food, anime